CassiusJonus/Deal-Finder-Haskell/README.md

 Features

 - Search for the cheapest price for a product among various online retailers
-- Get the lowest price for a product with a link to the product page
+- Get the lowest price for a product with the product name and a link to the product page
-- Save the results of a search to persistent storage (currently a json file) so
-- that it can be compared with any future search results.
+- Save the results of a search to persistent storage (currently a json file) so that it can be compared with any future search results.

 ## Usage